Nubescope/reduxable/README.md

 ### FAQ
 #### Can I use the Redux Dev-Tools and other middlewares/enhancers?
 Yes.
-Since Reduxable uses Redux `dispatch` internally most of the middlewares and enhancers will work.
+Since Reduxable uses Redux internally and holds the 3 Redux principles, most of the middlewares and enhancers will work out of the box.
 If you find one that doesn't please create an issue.

 ### Examples